jacoblapworth/akahu-sdk-swift/.github/issue_template.md

-*Please categorise your issue with one of the following:*
+*Please label your issue with one of the following:*

 - Bug
 - Design QA